 Rip Current Survival

-If you get caught in a rip current, there are two approaches you can take, or a combination of both:
+If you get caught in a rip current, you need to know your options:

-2. Escape the rip current, by swimming parallel to the beach towards the breaking waves.
+3. You may escape the rip current by swimming parallel to the beach, towards the breaking waves.

 The best thing you can do is stay out of rip current in the first place!
 The best ways to do this are: